ssachtleben/play-plugins/cron/README.md

 }
 ```

-For more details check the [play-cron-plugin-usage](samples/play-cron-plugin-usage) example project.
+For more details check out the [play-cron-plugin-usage](samples/play-cron-plugin-usage) example project.

 ### Todos